michaellee/old-michaelsoolee.com/_posts/2015-12-13-redesign-layout.md

 category: work
 ---

 When I decided to redesign my website, I knew I wanted to concentrate on two things for the layout &mdash; content and focus.
-The meat of my website comes from my writing and that's what you should get.
+The meat of my website comes from my writing and that's what the reader should get.

-If I'm comparing my site with food, it's like going to a super fancy, upscale, steak restaurant.
-The restaurant's job is to prepare and provide the best piece of steak that they can provide.
-The thing about steak is that all you really need is the meat to make an awesome steak.
-Of course you could add sides, but it should only complement the dish not distract away from it.
-If a steak is truly great, it could stand on its own and you wouldn't need anything else.
+If I'm comparing my site with food, it's like steak.
+The thing I like most about steak is that a great steak could stand on its own and you wouldn't need anything else.

-In the same way that nothing should come in the way of the taste of the steak, I expect the same for the experience.
-If I'm going to a fancy restaurant for steak, I don't want to fill up on salad and bread.
+When you go to a fancy steak restaurant, the expectation is, that you're there for the steak and nothing else.
+Don't fill me up with bread and salad.
 I came for steak.
-For an awesome experience, I want my steak as quick as possible.
-Only after I've had my steak, then can you offer some dessert and maybe a box of matches to keep reminding me of the place I had an awesome steak.
+Only after I've had my steak, should I be offered some dessert.

 Now that I've got you hungry for steak, let me jump into the meat of this post, the details of the redesign.